IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models: Analysis

 \subsection{Information Magnitude}

-In \cref{sec:importance}, we introduced two key aspects that should be considered when selecting tokens for token pruning: (i) the dual weight $\|\Delta \mathbf{W}_i\|_F$ and (ii) normalized term $\eta(\mathbf{q})$.
-The combined information magnitude metric can be decomposed into angular alignment, key magnitude, and value magnitude, along which existing metrics are categorized in \cref{tab:importance_metric_comparison}.
-Most existing methods leverage kernel-based scoring strategies.
-In particular, methods based on $\kappa(\mathbf{q}, \mathbf{k}_i)$ \cite{chen2024fastv, dhouib2025pact} mainly capture angular alignment and key magnitude, while neglecting the influence of value-side magnitude.
-Magnitude-based metrics such as $\|\Delta \mathbf{W}_i\|_F$ emphasize key and value magnitudes, yet they overlook the angular alignment component.
+In \cref{sec:importance}, we introduced two key factors to consider when selecting tokens for pruning: (i) the dual weight $\|\Delta \mathbf{W}_i\|_F$ and (ii) the normalization term $\eta(\mathbf{q})$.
+The combined information magnitude metric decomposes into angular alignment, key magnitude, and value magnitude—dimensions along which existing metrics are categorized in \cref{tab:importance_metric_comparison}.

+Most existing methods adopt kernel-based scoring strategies.
+In particular, methods based on $\kappa(\mathbf{q}, \mathbf{k}_i)$ \cite{chen2024fastv, dhouib2025pact} primarily capture angular alignment and key magnitude while neglecting value-side magnitude.
+Magnitude-based metrics such as $\|\Delta \mathbf{W}_i\|_F$ emphasize key and value magnitudes yet overlook the angular alignment component.
 In contrast, the proposed metric $\kappa(\mathbf{q}, \mathbf{k}_i)\|\mathbf{v}_i\|_2$ jointly accounts for normalization and dual-weight perturbation, aligning with the dual-form structure.